Why Some Outfits Look Expensive Instantly on Brown Skin

 The Cheap Dress That Looks Designer

-Then someone else shows up in actual designer pieces that look... fine.
-Nice, but not particularly elevated.
+Then someone else shows up in designer pieces that look... fine.
+Nice, but not elevated.

 The difference usually isn't the price tag.
 It's the color.